Ongoing Impact of January 2023 Oracle Java License Changes

 A significant Oracle change

-As you can see, this Oracle change is significant and will have an impact on usage of their product and fees you pay to them.
+As you can see, these Oracle Java license changes are significant and will have an impact on the usage of their product and fees you pay to them.
 Either you can take control of this situation and manage your opportunity and risk, or Oracle will do it for you.
 Understanding your usage, looking at alternatives, and planning your negotiation strategy are all components to achieving your corporate goals in a cost-effective manner.

 Wherever you are in your usage of Java, whether you use Oracle, Azul, Red Hat, Corretto, OpenJDK, or any others, Palisade Compliance can help you understand that usage and support you in making objective decisions that are best for your organization.